 Samsung F4500 Plasma TV Review

-The Samsung F4500 is a great entry level plasma with beautiful blacks and shadows.
-If you are sitting close to the television though, its low resolution (720p) will bother you.
-Also, the panel reflects a lot of ambient light so this television is more suitable for a basement or watching the television at night.
+The Samsung F4500 is a great entry-level plasma with beautiful blacks and shadows.
+If you are sitting close to the television, though, its low resolution (720p) will bother you.
+Also, the panel reflects a lot of ambient light, so this television is more suitable for a basement or for those who watch television at night.

 - Good overall picture quality, especially considering the price.

 - Average input lag.

 - The resolution is only 720 p.
 You will notice a screen door effect if you sit close to the TV.

 The F4500 performs really well in a dark environment where you can benefit from its deep blacks.

 There are no problems with the viewing angle.